JimvandeVen/meesterproef-1819/articles/article2.md

         </div>`
 })
 ```
-Now everytime there is a new tweet it gets added to the feed element.
+Now every time there is a new tweet it gets added to the feed element.

 ## What we have learned